syncfusion-content/javascript-docs/js/Print/Features.md

 # Print options

-The Print widget comes with other enhanced options to exclude specific elements on a page before printing, print the content on a new window and includes external styles to the page before printing, thus allowing appearance customization to be applied on the printed page.
+The Print widget comes with other enhanced options to exclude specific elemments on a page before printing, print the content on a new window and includes external styles to the page before printing, thus allowing appearance customization to be applied on the printed page.

-## Printing specific elements
+## Printing specific elemments

-It is possible to print a particular element alone from a page.
-For this, you need to pass that particular element into the `print` method.
+It is possible to print a particular elemment alone from a page.
+For this, you need to pass that particular elemment into the `print` method.

 {% highlight html %}